Skip to content

 When we face considerable stress or trauma, we resort to various defense mechanisms, like controlling others, lashing out or addictions.

-Compassion is above all an inner process.
-We don’t try to change or fix the other person.
 We can choose if we want to help, forgive or avoid the person altogether.

 Recognizing someone’s suffering and wishing for their liberation helps us find grace in our own difficulties.